-Date: February 1, 2017
+Date: September 27, 2017

-Date: January 31, 2017
+Date: September 12, 2017

-Date: January 24, 2017
+Date: September 11, 2017

 on Law Enforcement

-Join us for the Run for the Badge on October 14, starting at the National Law Enforcement Officers Memorial!
-In addition to encouraging support for law enforcement, your participation and fundraising helps us honor the contribution and sacrifice officers make every day.
+Thank you to all who joined us for the Run for the Badge on October 14th at the National Law Enforcement Officers Memorial!
+Your support for law enforcement and your participation and fundraising helps us honor the contribution and sacrifice officers make every day.
 All proceeds benefit the Memorial Fund.

 Run for the Badge

+Registration for 2018 is open!
 There's an option for everyone at the Run for the Badge!

 Ways to Participate